Do for Life

 - You find clarity where noise used to be.

-- You can hold pressure without hardening.
+- You can withstand pressure without becoming rigid.

 - You belong to a community where you don't have to perform.